MangoShip/MangoShip.github.io/blog/NBody/NBodyWebGPU.md

     const passEncoder = commandEncoder.beginComputePass();
     passEncoder.setPipeline(computePipeline);
     passEncoder.setBindGroup(0, particleBindGroups[t % 2]);
-    passEncoder.dispatch(canvasWebGPU.width, canvasWebGPU.height);
+    passEncoder.dispatch(256);
     passEncoder.endPass();
 }
 ```
 The function `.createCommandEncoder()` creates a `GPUCommandEncoder` that can be either encoded a compute pass or render pass.
 In this case, I will be calling `.beginComputePass()` to set the command encoder to be encoded as a compute pass.
 Then, I will set pipeline and bind group to the encoder and finally call `.dispatch()` to begin working with the registered pipeline and bind group.
-I have provided width and height of canvas to specify the dimension of the grid of workgroups to be dispatched.
+The maximum workgroup size is `256`, so I have decided to dispatch work with maxmimum workgroup size. **Note: I will do more experiments and research on workgroups to see what number of workgroups gives the best result.**

 ## 6. Rendering Particles